gamesbook/pyprototypr/README.md

 same directory as the script.
 You should be able to open and view this file using any PDF viewer program or application.

-If this works, then try out other examples from any of the ``examples`` sub-directories (please **note** that some examples may use additional files such as images or spreadsheets).
+If this works, then try out other examples from any of the `examples` sub-directories (**note** some examples may require additional files such as images or spreadsheets).

 ## Planned/Potential Features